shroom-gang/shroom_game/README.md

 		materials consumed during this phase affect stats certain materials and environments will give special traits fruiting
+		the magority of the game where you run around and kill stuff idk

 ### **design**
 	mushroom theme